Conservation Innovation Update: 4th Qtr 2009

-This event was the next in a series hosted by the Conservation Finance Forum (with assistance from the Government Innovators Network), highlighting several topics of keen interest to the U.S. and international conservation communities.
-Ample time was allocated for audience Q&A.
+This webinar is the next in a series hosted by the Conservation Finance Forum (with assistance from the Government Innovators Network), highlighting several topics of keen interest to the U.S. and international conservation communities.
+There will be ample time for audience Q&A. The panel (bios) included:

-Recording - View the multimedia recording of this event.
+Recording - View the archived multimedia recording of this webinar.